tensor-foundation/amm/README.md

 # Amm

-Version 2 of the Tensor AMM program..
+Version 2 of the Tensor AMM program.

+This program is currently deployed on **devnet**.
+It will get deployed to **mainnet on Oct 2nd 2024**.

 ## Programs